UMAprotocol/UMIPs/UMIPs/Guide-to-writing-a-price-identifier-UMIP.md

 <br>

 4. **Result processing**
 >>> a.
-What type of processing should voters perform to determine the final price of an asset (e.g., take the median or mode of all votes submitted)?
+What type of processing should voters perform to determine the final price of an asset (e.g., take the median or mode of all votes submitted)? **Note** - a result processing of "median" is more resilient to market manipulation versus a result processing of "average".

 <br>